kngwyu/rlpy3/doc/make_agent.rst

 * You should log values assigned to custom parameters when ``__init__()`` is called.

-* See :class:`~rlpy.Agents.Agent.Agent` for functions provided by the superclass.
+* See :class:`~rlpy.agents.Agent.Agent` for functions provided by the superclass.